 Each year Brevard's piano program enrolls more than seventy students.
 Pianists may attend for the full six-week term or for either the first or the second half session.
 Most students select the full term.

 The piano program provides:

 Piano students present a public recital each week.
 Pianists may also have the opportunity to participate in enhanced collaborative activities, e.g., instrumental, vocal, chamber, duo/duet, orchestra.

 In recent years students in the piano program have had the opportunity to participate in the BMC Chorus.
-Past seasons have included performances of Grieg's Complete Incidental Music to Peer Gynt, Mahler's Third Symphony, Orff's Carmina Burana, Holst's The Planets, and a concert of Bach cantatas.
+Past seasons have included performances of Grieg's Complete Incidental Music to Peer Gynt, Mahler's Symphony No. 3, Orff's Carmina Burana, Holst's The Planets, and a concert of Bach cantatas.